Walking vehicle

 A walking vehicle is a vehicle that moves on legs rather than wheels or tracks.
 Walking vehicles have been constructed with anywhere from one to more than eight legs.
 There are many designs for the leg mechanisms of walking machines that provide foot trajectories with different properties.

-Walking vehicles are classified according to the number of legs with common configurations being one leg (pogo stick or "hopper"), two legs (biped), four legs (quadruped), and six legs (hexapod).
+Walking vehicles are classified according to the number of legs.
+Common configurations are one leg (pogo stick, monopod, unipod, or "hopper"), two legs (biped or bipod), four legs (quadruped), and six legs (hexapod).
 There are a few prototypes of walking vehicles.
 Currently almost all of these are experimental or proof of concept.

 Mobility

 Walking vehicles can provide greater ground clearance than wheeled or tracked vehicles, but the complexity of their leg mechanisms has limited their use.
 Examples of manned walking vehicles include General Electric's Walking truck, the University of Duisburg-Essen's ALDURO.
 Timberjack, a subsidiary of John Deere, built a practical hexapod Walking Forest Machine (harvester).
+Walking vehicles are also being explored for agricultural and forestry applications, where their ability to traverse rough or sensitive terrain can reduce soil compaction compared to wheeled machines, improving sustainability in field operations.

 One of the most sophisticated real-world walking vehicles is the Martin Montensano-built 'Walking Beast', a 7-ton quadrapod experimental vehicle suspended by four hydraulic binary-configuration limbs with much greater dexterity.

 Examples

 Walking dragline excavators

-Dragline excavators are extremely large and heavy machines used in mining and civil engineering that have used mechanical "walking" for locomotion since the 1920s.
-Typically, they use a three-legged gait: each step, a pair of elongated "feet" lift the excavator together with its base and put it back down a short distance forward.
+Dragline excavators are extremely large and heavy machines used in mining and civil engineering since the 1920s that have used mechanical "walking" for locomotion.
+Typically, they use a three-legged gait: in each step, a pair of elongated "feet" lift the excavator together with its base and put it back down a short distance forward.
 Turning is achieved by lifting both "feet" off the ground and pivoting on top of the base in the desired direction.

 Big Muskie (1969, 12000 t) was the largest dragline excavator, and thus the largest walking machine ever built.

 Legged robots

 The landers of the Mars 2 and Mars 3 probes carried small tethered "rovers" that were intended to shuffle on the Martian surface on a pair of skids, similar to a walking dragline excavator.
 Both landers failed, so the rovers were never deployed on Mars.

 Honda has developed a number of humanoid robots that use a bipedal gait, starting with the experimental E series in the mid-1980s and culminating with the autonomous ASIMO, introduced in 2000.
 ASIMO has inspired a number of similar bipedal toy robots.

 Boston Dynamics develops complex walking robots that are capable of moving over rough terrain and avoiding obstacles.
 The quadruped BigDog was designed for potential military applications.

-The Dragon of Furth im Wald, a quadrupedal animatronic dragon created for a German festival, was recognized by the Guinness Book of World Records as the "World's biggest walking robot".
+Traddino, a quadrupedal animatronic dragon created for a German festival, was recognized by the Guinness Book of World Records as the "World's biggest walking robot".
 It is operated by remote control rather than a pilot.